Pricing Blog Formulas Tools About Download

 Professional color wheel showing levels 1 to 10

-How to Identify Natural Level
+How Do You Identify Natural Level?

 1. Good lighting: Use natural light or neutral white light